The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Mirror Symmetry and Applications

 Let $l_t(\alpha),l_t(\beta)$ denote length of the geodesics in $D_t$ with respect to the flat metric associated to $c_1(-K_{Y_t})|_{D_t}$.
 Then $l_t(\alpha)=O((\log{|t|})^{-1/2})\rightarrow 0$ and $l_t(\beta)=O((\log{|t|})^{1/2})\rightarrow \infty$ as $t\rightarrow 0$.
 One has

 as $t\rightarrow 0$ from \cite[Lemma 4.6]{Collins-Jacob-Lin}.
 We are interested in describing how the corresponding Riemannian metrics $\check{g}_t$ degenerate.
 Since the Tian-Yau metric is asymptotic to the Calabi ansatz, the torus fibers homologous to $\tilde{\alpha}$ are volume collapsing from equations \cite[Equations (4.1),(4.2)]{Collins-Jacob-Lin}.
-However, this cannot be an overall collapsing since there are compact special Lagrangian cycles in class $\tilde{\beta}$ with volume approaching infinity.
 To sum up, we have \begin{lem} Consider the log Calabi-Yau surface $(\check{X}_t, \check{g}_t)$ with special Lagrangian fibration with fibers homologous to $\tilde{\alpha}$.
-Then, as $t\rightarrow 0$, the volume of the special Lagrangian fibers collapses to zero. \end{lem} Together with the earlier discussion, Lemma \ref{lem: collapsing} motivates Definition~\ref{def: LCSL}
+Then, as $t\rightarrow 0$, the volume of the special Lagrangian fibers collapses to zero. \end{lem} Lemma \ref{lem: collapsing} and the remark below justify Definition~\ref{def: LCSL} from the SYZ perspective. \begin{rk} Given sequence of triple $(\check{Y}_i,\check{D}_i,p_i )$ such that $(\check{Y},\check{D})$ converging to the large complex structure limit in Definition \ref{def: LCSL}, the point $p_i$ in the ``finite region" of $\check{X}_i=\check{Y}_i\setminus \check{D}_i$.
+Rescale the Tian-Yau metric on $\check{X}_i$ such that distances between the singular fibres of the special Lagrangian fibrations corresponding to $\tilde{\alpha}$ are bounded independent of $i$.
+Then the special Lagrangian fibrations collapse with respect to the pointed Gromov-Hausdorff topology \cite{LT}. \end{rk}